Perfect for pairing with other programs.

 The summer Francophone Studies multi-site program involves two four-week academic sessions and is designed for study abroad students with an interest in Francophone Studies, comparative literature, and the historical, political, and cultural connections between France and Senegal.

-During Session I, students on this program will study alongside students enrolled in the Paris Language and Culture summer program.
-Established in 2004, the Paris Language and Culture summer program is designed for students who want to improve their knowledge of French language and culture, while learning about Paris and France through classes, activities, and excursions, or who wish to explore certain focused themes including philosophy, art history, Francophone culture, cinema, and French sign language.
+During Session I, students on this program may study alongside students enrolled in the Paris Open Campus summer program.
+Students improve their knowledge of French language and culture, while learning about Paris and France through classes, activities, and excursions, or who wish to explore certain focused themes including philosophy, art history, Francophone culture, cinema, and French sign language.

 During Session II, students on this program will study alongside students enrolled in the Dakar Senegalese Studies summer program.
 Established in 2011, this program gives students the opportunity to live and study in a French-speaking West African country, introduces students to Senegalese society and to issues such as education, women’s roles, the impact of Islam, and development and globalization from a West African perspective, enables students to develop and/or acquire language skills in French and Wolof, and provides opportunities for cultural immersion through homestays with a local Senegalese family and participation in a community service project.